tammet/llmlog/README.md

 `analyze.py` is for creating statistics about one askllm.py output.

+`utils/provider_manager.py` provides a unified interface for handling multiple LLM providers.
+Currently, it supports the Anthropic provider (via `utils/anthropic_client.py`) and can be extended to support others like OpenAI.

 `utils/anthropic_client.py` provides an interface to the Anthropic API (Claude models) for generating completions.
 It reads API keys from the secrets.json file and offers functions to create a client and generate completions.

 ## Subfolders and separate experiments